alexxx-db/dbx-unifiedchat/Instructions/01_overall.md

     b. please also build the value dictionary for the columns in the delta tables behind all Genie Agents, and enrich the metadata with the value dictionary.
 3. Enrich the the parsed docs from genie spaces space.json exports with the table metadata.
 4. save the enriched parsed docs to a delta table in the unity catalog.

+Please test each pipeline separately before integrating them into the multi-agent system.
+Make sure each pipeline is working as expected.
+Make sure the multi-agent system is working as expected.